wmcbrine/tivoremote/README.txt

 Changes
 -------

+0.22 -- The new keyboard shortcut for the 'C' button conflicted with the
+        one to toggle closed captions.
+Maybe closed caption toggling is too dangerous to have a keyboard shortcut anyway.

+        Attempt to reconnect automatically.

+        Report more (hopefully all) errors to the GUI instead of the console.

+        Expand elements of small windows in Tk, as with the main window.

+        Some restructuring of the code, hopefully easier to follow.

+        Finally added a README.txt.

 0.21 -- Use a single window instead of creating and destroying multiple
         windows (eliminates the losing focus problem).
 Note that this causes some weirdness with Tkinter: if you manually resize the